vaishnavvr13/Networking_CA/README.md

-﻿# Azure Docker Web Application
+# AWS Docker Web Application

 ## Project Overview

-This project demonstrates a complete CI/CD pipeline for deploying a containerized web application to Azure using:
+This project demonstrates a basic CI/CD pipeline for deploying a containerized web application to AWS using:

 - Terraform for infrastructure provisioning
 - Docker for containerization